sikrewalrohit/CMPE-255-Term-Project-Team-4/README.md

 16) warnings

 # Instructions to Run this project
-1) Clone the repo using the following command "git clone https://github.com/sikrewalrohit/CMPE-255-Term-Project-Team-4.git"
+1) Clone the repo using the following command in the command line "git clone https://github.com/sikrewalrohit/CMPE-255-Term-Project-Team-4.git"
 2) Navigate inside the main folder
 3) Run the "CMPE-255-Tearm-Project.ipynb" file in jupyter notebook.
 4) The dataset is also in the "main" folder under the name "HomeC.csv"